 Dreya Weber was the first graduate of the Indianapolis Performing Arts High School where she majored in Dance and Theater Arts.
-Before her freshman year in High School, her family moved to Mexico City, where she was invited to compete for the National Hurdling team, training at the Olympic training center, CEDOM for two years.
-Returning to the US, she competed for Hunter College in diving and gymnastics and in her final season was honored with the New York State Scholar/Athlete Award and All-American status as a Gymnast.
-Dreya coached the girls competitive gymnastic team at the Calhoun School in New York City for seven years, culminating in two undefeated seasons.
+Before her freshman year in High School, her family moved to Mexico City where she was invited to compete for the National Hurdling team, training at the Olympic training center CEDOM for two years.
+Returning to the US, she competed for Hunter College in diving and gymnastics, and in her final season was honored with the New York State Scholar/Athlete Award and All-American status as a Gymnast.
+Dreya coached the girls’ competitive gymnastic team at the Calhoun School in New York City for seven years culminating in two undefeated seasons.
 Dreya performed flying trapeze with the Espana’s for Circus America and the Moscow State Circus.
-Dreya and her brother, David, founded the Summer flying trapeze program at the International Gymnastic Training Center in Stroudsburg, Pennsylvania, which Dreya directed and staffed for for nine years.
+Dreya and her brother, David, founded the Summer flying trapeze program at the International Gymnastic Training Center in Stroudsburg, Pennsylvania, which Dreya directed and staffed for nine years.

 Dreya has choreographed aerials extensively in the Pop world.
 She conceived and choreographed Pink’s songs “Glitter in the Air” and “Try” and performed in the 2010 and 2014 Grammy Awards respectively.
 She designed and choreographed the aerials for Pink’s Billboard Awards performance & music video “Just Like Fire”, her VMA performance “Sober”, as well as Pink and daughter Willow’s aerial duet for the 2021 Billboard awards.

 Dreya was Associate Choreographer for Michael Jackson’s “This Is It” and appeared in the documentary film of the same title.
-She designed and choreographed aerials for all of Pink’s record breaking international tours as well as those of Katy Perry, Taylor Swift, Rihanna, Madonna, Cher, Christina Aguilera, Carrie Underwood, Britney Spears, Leona Lewis and Kylie Minogue.
+She designed and choreographed aerials for all of Pink’s record-breaking international tours as well as for Katy Perry, Taylor Swift, Rihanna, Madonna, Cher, Christina Aguilera, Carrie Underwood, Britney Spears, Leona Lewis and Kylie Minogue.
 Her aerial choreography has been featured on the Billboards, MTV VMA’s, BET Awards, AMA’s, the Kids Choice Awards and the televised Inaugural Ball for President Obama.
 Current shows: Magic Mike Live in Las Vegas, London and the upcoming North American tour, and Teatro ZinZanni Chicago.

 The daughter and granddaughter of engineers, Dreya continues to explore ways to use traditional aerial apparatus to innovate visual tapestries.
 The 2016 Billboard Awards premiered a deconstructed pocket watch & fob conceived and designed by Dreya as an aerial apparatus for the singer Pink.

-Dreya has developed a curriculum for teaching aerial acrobatics to a students of all ages, running sold-out aerial acrobatic camps in Los Angeles, Seattle and the Gold Coast of Australia.
-Including five consecutive summers of Aerial camps at Teatro Zinzanni, Seattle.
+Dreya has developed a curriculum for teaching aerial acrobatics to students of all ages, running sold-out aerial acrobatic camps in Los Angeles, Seattle and the Gold Coast of Australia.
 She has created aerial arts workshops for the Physical Theater department at LSU, the theater department at Michigan Tech and designed workshops that combine stunt flying with aerial arts with renown stunt coordinator, Keir Beck (Hacksaw Ridge, Mad Max: Fury Road) and Tammy Zarb of Industry Aerial Arts at AP8 in Australia.